AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/video_profile_ios.md

 Video profiles are preset configurations of resolution, frame rate, and bitrate.
 Developers can implement video profiles to control how video streams will appear to users under ideal network conditions.

+The Agora SDK provides the [`setVideoEncoderConfiguration`](./API%20Reference/oc/Classes/AgoraRtcEngineKit.html#//api/name/setVideoEncoderConfiguration:) method to set the video profile.
+After you initialize the `AgoraRtcEngineKit` object, you can call `setVideoEncoderConfiguration` either before or after joining a channel.

+If you do not intend to update the video profile after joining a channel, Agora recommends calling `setVideoEncoderConfiguration` before `enableVideo`, which reduces the time to render the first local video frame.

 ### Resolution, frame rate and bitrate

 You can set the video resolution, frame rate, and bitrate with the following parameters: